Best moisturisers for different skin types 2020

 If you’re looking for the right moisturiser for you, then you’ve come to the right place.
 We’ve tested dozens of products and pulled together a list of the best of the best.
 We’ve explained the ingredients and found products for every skin type.
-Scroll through to see our top picks.
+In no particular order, scroll through to see our top picks.

 The original product by La Mer is cult for a reason.
 I’ve been using this on and off for about two years and it transforms my skin.
 After just a few days of use, my skin takes on a glassy quality.
 It’s blemish-free, pore-free and line-free with a glowy, almost lightly damp look.
 It’s what I use when I want to look like a China doll – a brown one of course.
 I’ve never found anything quite like this product, which is most unfortunate, because this cream is hideously expensive.
 But if you’re concerned about the size of your pores, lines or any other skin damage issue, this is the healing balm that will fix it.
 Of course, if your skin concerns are more severe, you may need to turn to a serum.